Waste Disposal Permits

 How long before I get a permit?

-The processing time for correctly submitted applications is estimated to be 48 hours; therefore applicants are encouraged to complete all sections of the application form sufficiently in order to avoid any unnecessary delays.
+The processing time for correctly submitted applications is estimated to be 48 hours; applicants are encouraged to complete all sections of the application form sufficiently in order to avoid any unnecessary delays.
 Should additional information be required, the assessing officer will make contact with the applicant in order to obtain this information.

 Who assesses my application?